Sheep42/clean-theme/README.md

     │   │   ├── ... ─ bootstrap's full scss library
     │   └── _reset.scss ─ Eric Meyer reset.css
     └── style.scss ─ Imports, this is the file which is eventually compiled and minified

+Additional page template & post type scss files can be added under the `content` directory, and the `vendor` directory can be used to import additional 3rd party sass libraries.

 #### JS
 In general `.js` files will be minified and transpiled.